Talonee/Database-Manager/README.md

 File: `extract.py`

 This program's purpose(s):
-* Webscrape through an old web database to retrieve raw data.
+* Web scrape through an old web database to retrieve raw data.
 * Clean, structure and enrich raw data into a desired format.
 * Export data into CSV files to be used in Excel.